endpointservices/mps3/docs/JSON_merge_patch.md

 }
 ```

-We can do multiple add, remove and delete operations all at once, at all levels of the hierarchy with RFC 7386 JSON merge patches:
+We can do multiple add, remove, and delete operations all at once, at all levels of the hierarchy with RFC 7386 JSON merge patches:

 ```
 {